Shopify/hydrogen-redirect-theme/README.md

 ## Gift cards

 Since the Shopify Storefront API unfortunately does not support fetching gift cards yet, a customizable `gift_card.liquid` template has been added.

+### Credit
+This was based on a theme from a similar theme from Instant Commerce, which you can [find here](https://github.com/instantcommerce/shopify-headless-theme), and merges in some previous work I'd published as [a gist here](https://gist.github.com/benjaminsehl/cdd0ce53951659db1266276cda854285).